-Deep Fried Easter Crème Eggs are a deadly--and delicious--Easter treat!
 Chances are you're already familiar with Cadbury Creme Eggs, the popular chocolate-coated eggs with the liquid creme filling.
-These eggs are good, but you know what makes them really insane?
-Deep frying them!

-Is it over-the-top?
-Yes.
-Is it healthy?
-No. But is it a fun experiment and a good way to enjoy Cadbury eggs?
-Absolutely!
 Frying the eggs until they're golden brown produces a crispy, crunchy outside, while the inside melts into a sweet, gooey chocolate-and-creme puddle.
 If you've ever had deep-fried treats at the fair, you know the appeal of frying surprising foods.
-Imagine serving these candies as an unexpected Easter dessert, complete with a scoop of whipped cream or ice cream, and a drizzle of chocolate sauce!
+Imagine serving these candies as an unexpected Easter dessert, complete with a scoop of whipped cream or ice cream and a drizzle of chocolate sauce.

 It's easiest to use purchased creme eggs, like Cadbury eggs, in this recipe.
-But if you want to go the entirely homemade route, you can make your own creme eggs using this recipe.
-For a similar candy with a firmer cream center, see this recipe for Fondant Easter Eggs.
+But if you want to go the entirely homemade route, you can make your own creme eggs.
+For a similar candy with a firmer cream center, you can try fondant Easter eggs.

 - 6 crème-filled chocolate Easter eggs (like Cadbury eggs)